Mitri-lab/disassembly_selection_experiment/README.md

 ## Format of the input data
----- Big data file '20190718_4SC-ASE_Pilot1.xlsx' or similar The input file should be an excel file with Ntubes x Nspecies rows (in our experiment, we expect 2x30 tubes and 11 species, giving 660 rows in total).
-The columns should include, in the following order, -Assembly_Day          Day of assembly of community, a Thursday with a YYYYMMDD date.
+The input file should be an excel file with Ntubes x Nspecies rows (in our experiment, we expect 2x30 tubes and 11 species, giving 660 rows in total).
+The columns should include, in the following order:
+ - Assembly_Day:	Day of assembly of community, a Thursday with a YYYYMMDD date.
--Experiment            Experiment label '4SC-ASE' (four-species communities, artificial selection experiment) -Round_nr             'Pilot2', 'Week45' or similar -Selection_Treatment  'Group', 'Control' or 'Treatment1', 'Treatment2' if randomised
+ - Experiment:	Experiment label '4SC-ASE' (four-species communities, artificial selection experiment)
+ - Round_nr:	'Pilot2', 'Week45' or similar
+ - Selection_Treatment:	Group', 'Control' or 'Treatment1', 'Treatment2' if randomised
--Tube                  1, 2, ..., Ntubes
+ - Tube:	1, 2, ..., Ntubes
--Sp_Nr                 Species labels (not necessarily numbers) 1, 2, ..., 119, 1w
+ - Sp_Nr:	Species labels (not necessarily numbers) 1, 2, ..., 119, 1w
--Sp_Presence           Is the corresponding species present (1) or not (0)?
+ - Sp_Presence:	Is the corresponding species present (1) or not (0)?
--COD_Day0              COD measurement on day 0
+ - COD_Day0:	COD measurement on day 0
--log10CFUml_Day0       CFU estimation, day 0
+ - log10CFUml_Day0:	CFU estimation, day 0
--COD_Day4              COD measurement on day 4
+ - COD_Day4:	COD measurement on day 4
--Disassembly_Agar      Should this tube be plated for community disassembly?
-(1 else 0) -Survival_Day4         Is the species present (1) at day 4 or not (0)?
+ - Disassembly_Agar:	Should this tube be plated for community disassembly?
+(1 else 0)
+ - Survival_Day4:	Is the species present (1) at day 4 or not (0)?
--Extin-Cont_Day4       Combining 'Sp_Presence' and 'Survival_Day4', we can find extinction events and contamination.
+ - Extin-Cont_Day4:	Combining 'Sp_Presence' and 'Survival_Day4', we can find extinction events and contamination.
--Dilution_Day4         Lowest dilution at which colonies were found -Droplet_Day4          Size of pipetted droplet -CFU_Day4              Colonies counted at the dilution 'Dilution_Day4' -log10CFUml_Day4       Estimate CFU based on 'CFU_Day4', 'Droplet_Day4' and 'Dilution_Day4' -Selected4NextRound    Marker (1 or 0) from which tube to propagate colonies to next round
+ - Dilution_Day4:	Lowest dilution at which colonies were found
+ - Droplet_Day4:	Size of pipetted droplet
+ - CFU_Day4:	Colonies counted at the dilution 'Dilution_Day4'
+ - log10CFUml_Day4:	Estimate CFU based on 'CFU_Day4', 'Droplet_Day4' and 'Dilution_Day4'
+ - Selected4NextRound:	Marker (1 or 0) from which tube to propagate colonies to next round

----- Input_CFUCOD.csv
+See '20190718_4SC-ASE_Pilot1.xlsx' for an example input file.

 ## Schedule - when and to run the scripts
 The selection method workflow is implemented in the python scripts, which are supposed to run when the corresponding data is available.
 The experimental procedure starts by inoculating the relevant communities on a Thursday (the communities is assumed to be known from last week's results), measuring the initial COD and noting which species is present in which community.
 On a Monday, COD measurements are taken and noted in the data file which is then read by 'get_disassembly_Monday.py'.
 On the following Wednesday, the disassembly tells us the survival of species in each plated community, and where we should sample each species.
 Finally, the COD measurements and community survival is used to propose new community compositions for next week.